NYPL/nypl-recap-admin/README.md

 $ sudo ssh -N -L 80:localhost:3001 `whoami`@localhost
 ```

-You will be prompted for your password.
+So open up a new terminal window, run that command (you will be prompted for your password) and leave it running as you
+start up the application server, as described below.

 #### Running Webpack
 We use Webpack to fire off a hot-reloading development server.
 This allows for continuous code changes without the need to refresh your browser.